All Episodes

 Who are they?

-Who who is this group?
+Who is this group?

 What's this group?

-The most important undecided group in this year's election.
+The most important, undecided group in this year's election.

 It's too important an answer to leave it up to you just to guess.

-I will tell you, because that is my job.
+I will tell you because that is my job.

-It's my duty, it's my sacred trust.
+It's my sacred trust.

 The most important and undecided voting block in this year's election is.